How to Update DNS and Advanced DNS Records in support.web.com

 - To edit your Records, click the Edit icon to the right of the Record you would like to edit.
 Edit the Name, Value, or Priority, then click the checkbox.

-- To add a new Record, click on + Add New Record in the bottom left corner of the Record Box.
+- To add a new Record, click + Add New Record in the bottom left corner of the Record Box.
 Select the record from the drop-down menu.
 Add the Name and Priority (if applicable), then click the checkbox.

 - To delete a Record, click on the Delete icon to the right of the Record you would like to delete.
-If you accidentally click delete on a record, click Cancel and the record will reappear.
+If you accidentally click delete on a record, click Cancel, and the record will reappear.

 - When you have made all the changes needed, click Save Changes.